karma4u101/FoBo/README.md

 Module names that can bee used in boot corresponding to the toolkit version above is

-- Bootstrap140, Bootstrap200, Bootstrap204 (current default) Bootstrap210
+- Bootstrap140, Bootstrap200, Bootstrap204, Bootstrap210
 - Foundation214, Foundation215
 - DataTables190
 - JQueryMobile101 JQueryMobile101
-- FoBo.JQuery164, FoBo.JQuery171 (current FoBo jquery default)
+- FoBo.JQuery164, FoBo.JQuery171
-- JQueryModule.JQuery172 (recommended alt. jquery-module setup for FoBo is to use this lift-jquery-module)
+- JQueryModule.JQuery172 (A alt. jquery-module setup for FoBo is to use the [lift-jquery-module](https://github.com/karma4u101/lift-jquery-module))
 - PrettifyJun2011
 - Knockout200, Knockout210
 - FoBo010, FoBo020

-If you will be using the defaults FoBo.InitParam dose not need to be specified.
 For more information on how to set this up see below.
-Be aware that the defaults most likely will be changed between module updates so if you do not want any module update surprises set the FoBoInitParams in boot.

 Quick Start
 -----------